 Stock Options Made Simple: The Basics of Equity

 Stock options are a popular form of equity compensation, offering employees the opportunity to purchase company shares at a fixed price, known as the strike price.
 This predetermined price allows employees to benefit from potential increases in the company’s stock value over time.
-To better understand the concept of strike price, refer to the Price Gloss for a detailed definition.

 Tax implications are an essential consideration when exercising stock options.
-Depending on the type of option—Incentive Stock Options (ISOs) or Non-Qualified Stock Options (NSOs)—employees may face different tax treatments.
+Depending on the type of option, Incentive Stock Options (ISOs) or Non-Qualified Stock Options (NSOs), employees may face different tax treatments.
 ISOs often provide favorable tax benefits but come with specific requirements, while NSOs are taxed as ordinary income upon exercise.
 Understanding these nuances is crucial for maximizing the benefits of stock options while minimizing tax liabilities.

 When and How Stock Options Are Taxed: Key Insights